 What are Anzac biscuits and where do they come from?

 Anzac cookies are a biscuit that are based on rolled oats, golden syrup, flour and butter.
 They’re a very easy and simple cookie.
 Nowadays there are many different Anzac cookie versions adding coconut, various nuts and/or orange zest.
 Because Anzac cookies have been around well before they received their current name, it’s quite hard to find THE original recipe.
-In fact, apparently these biscuits used to include eggs and were eaten with jam and cream in the 19th century.
+In fact, these biscuits apparently included eggs and people ate them with jam and cream in the 19th century.

-I decided to base my recipe on the Anzac biscuit recipe that resembles the Anzac cookies that were likely eaten around WWI.
+I decided to base my recipe on the Anzac biscuit recipe that people used around WWI.
 It’s a lot less sweet than the modern versions.

 Anzac biscuits are said to be sent to the soldiers during WWI by their wives and girlfriends.
 As a matter of fact they were actually mostly sold for fundraising during WWI in Australia and NZ itself.

 I hope you enjoy this recipe.
 It’s really simple and uses very little ingredients and personally I really like the taste of them.
 They’re perfect with a cup of tea in the afternoon when you need a little pick me up.
 They’re sweet but not too sweet and delicious.

 Please let me know what you think of the recipe.
 Tag me in your creations on Instagram @nothangryanymore or comment below.

 - 1 pinch salt